Make an Important Investment in Your Future with Our GED Preparation Program

 Step 3: Take the pre-assessment test

 A pre-assessment will help determine which subjects you need to focus on to prepare for the GED exam.
-You can take your pre-assessment online at the CCM testing center.
+Take your pre-assessment at the CCM testing center.
 Your pre-assessment will tailor your focus to the areas you need—whether that’s all subjects or just the ones essential for passing the GED exam.

 Step 4: Register for a GED prep course and finalize enrollment